tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 Audacity is free, and it's very powerful.
 I use it for recording, and it's fine for file conversion and all kinds of little jobs that come up once you're dealing with audio.
 But, and this is a big *but*, for real editing it's no good at all, because it only does *destructive* editing.
 You're going to be sad when you apply some effects, edit a whole episode and then discover that you accidentally chopped up the first sentence.
 You're going to have to do it all.over.again.
 That's when you'll "graduate" from Audacity to something else at the latest.

 But, as I said, Audacity is a versatile tool.
 Further down I explain how I have used Audacity as a noise reduction tool to pretty good effect.
+I also *still* use it simply for recording on my laptop.
+While it is not pretty by any stretch of the imagination, it allows to show big db-meters (Logic does not).

 ### SoX, free (but a command line utility)